MAPL-UFU/pnrd-docs/docs/pnrd-arduino.md

 * 0 is the index of Alice’s account.
 * 1 is the index of Bob’s account.
-* 10 is the number of Libra to transfer from Alice’s account to Bob’s account.
+* 10 is the number of MAPL to transfer from Alice’s account to Bob’s account.

 Sample output on success: